Welcome to my profile!

 , where I received my M.A. in religion from the Divinity School.
 I also hold my B.A. in history and classics from Bard College, where I attended from 2011 to 2015 as an Excellence and Equal Cost Scholar

-My current research interests include: early medieval translation and vernacularity; lived religion in early medieval England; the medieval reception of early Christian apocryphal/pseudepigraphical texts; and Boethius’s medieval legacy.
+My current research interests include: early medieval translation and vernacularity; lived religion in early medieval Britain; the medieval reception of Christian apocryphal texts; and Old English poetry, especially “The Dream of the Rood.”

 I previously worked in the academic publishing industry, during which time I held editorial positions at Wiley-Blackwell